-Before we actually get into the monthly stats and income reports, let’s first take a quick look about my blog – Personal Finance Freedom.
+Before we actually get into the monthly stats and income reports, let’s first take a quick look at my blog – Personal Finance Freedom.
 So here we go.
 I actually started this blog way back in 2017.
-However, you may not find a lot of old blog posts as I’ve personally gone ahead and deleted a few of them – it was pretty outdated content and thought its of no use to my users.
+However, you may not find a lot of old blog posts as I’ve personally gone ahead and deleted a few of them – it was pretty outdated content and thought it is of no use to my users.

 I haven’t deleted all of them, just a few outdated blog posts 🙂

-Personal Finance Freedom: Journey So Far In 2019
+Personal Finance Freedom – Journey So Far In 2020

 Fast forward 2019 February, I restarted blogging and this time I am not going to give up.
-I have the right tools, motivation and my family support to keep this thing going.
-Also I have invested a lot of time learning stuff thats needed to run blog nowadays – Yoast SEO, Plugins, Page Speed, Article word count etc
+I have the right tools, motivation and family support to keep this thing going.
+Also, I have invested a lot of time learning stuff that’s needed to run blog nowadays – Yoast SEO, Plugins, Page Speed, Article word count etc

-At the moment, my blog http://personalfinancefreedom.com has 52 articles with almost 40+ articles written in the last 2 months March and April of 2019.
-Like I said it takes a while to generate quality search engine and social traffic to these blog posts and keywords (6 months is the industry standard for peak google traffic).
+At the moment, my blog https://personalfinancefreedom.com has 52 articles with almost 40+ articles written in the last 2 months March and April of 2019.
+Like I said it takes a while to generate quality search engine and social traffic to these blog posts and keywords (6 months is the industry standard for peak Google traffic).

 Also, I have this love for blogging and personal finance space which keeps me going.

 I just love to share information in my own way (individual view and perspective) and reach out to my users.
 Blogging gives me a sense of satisfaction and accomplishment; after posting every single article.

 My only request to all of you readers is please comment on the individual posts after reading, it helps me get better and ultimately deliver better content by understanding what you want from me.